redhat-cop/infra.aap_configuration/roles/teams/README.md

 ## Description

-An Ansible Role to create Teams on Ansible Controller.
+An Ansible Role to create/update/remove Teams on Ansible Controller.

 ## Requirements